 - Uterus.
-For women with an intact uterus, annual gynecologic consultation is recommended, accompanied by MRI of the pelvis to assess severity of uterine leiomyomas and to search for changes suggestive of developing leiomyosarcoma.[79,82,97]
+For women with an intact uterus, annual gynecologic consultation is recommended, accompanied by magnetic resonance imaging (MRI) of the pelvis to assess severity of uterine leiomyomas and to search for changes suggestive of developing leiomyosarcoma.[98,101,116]

 Other investigations that targeted the FH pathway in HLRCC kidney cancer have confirmed very high expression of NAD(P)H dehydrogenase quinine 1 (NQO1) in HLRCC kidney tumors, when compared with two other types of hereditary RCC, including ccRCC from VHL disease, and type 1 papillary RCC from HPRC families.
 High NQO1 expression predicts enhanced sensitivity to 17-allyl-aminodemethoxy-geldanamycin (AAG), a heat-shock protein inhibitor, resulting in greatly improved anti-tumor activity.
 It is expected that HLRCC kidney tumors will be especially sensitive to 17-AAG.
 Animal xenograft studies are in progress to test this hypothesis.